 NORTHERN TANZANIA BIRDING TOUR: DETAILED ITINERARY

-Northern Tanzania: Day 3 Before dawn we may locate the attractive African Wood Owl and, if we are fortunate, the delightful Garnett’s Greater (or Small-eared) Galago (one of the bush babies) close to our lodge.
-Providing the weather is clear, we should see the majestic peak of Mount Kilimanjaro rising high above the plain.
+Northern Tanzania: Day 2 Before dawn we may locate the attractive African Wood Owl and, if we are fortunate, the delightful Garnett’s Greater (or Small-eared) Galago (one of the bush babies) close to our lodge.

 Also frequenting the area are Lanner Falcon, Crowned Lapwing, African Pipit, the interesting goodsoni form of the Plain-backed Pipit (which is sometimes included in Buffy Pipit, but which may represent a distinct species), Isabelline Wheatear and the smart Capped Wheatear.
 Careful searching should turn up Temminck’s Courser.